Rirkrit Tiravanija: Critical reception

-Tiravanija's artwork, which explores the social role of the artist, has been regularly cited by French curator Nicolas Bourriaud as exemplary of his conception of relational art.
-However, addressing Tiravanija's work (amongst others) as paradigmatic of relational art, Claire Bishop challenges his (and RA's) emancipatory claims and criticises him (as part of the RA movement) for benefiting from "ubiquitous presence on the international art scene" and "collaps[ing] into compensatory (and self-congratulatory) entertainment."
+Tiravanija's work, which explores the social role of the artist, has been regularly cited by the French curator Nicolas Bourriaud as exemplary of his conception of relational art.
+In challenging the emancipatory claims made for Tiravanija's practice and for relational art more broadly, however, Claire Bishop has criticised him for benefiting from a "ubiquitous presence on the international art scene" and for "collaps[ing] into compensatory (and self-congratulatory) entertainment".

 Recognition

-Tiravanija's work has been recognised with numerous awards and grants including a Gordon Matta Clark Foundation Award, Louis Comfort Tiffany Foundation Biennial Competition Award (1993), National Endowment for the Arts Visual Artist Fellowship (1994), the Benesse by the Naoshima Contemporary Art Museum in Japan, the Lucelia Artist Award from the Smithsonian American Art Museum (2003), and the Hugo Boss Prize from the Solomon R. Guggenheim Museum in New York (2004).
-Stefano Pasquini dedicated a song to him in the CD "Canzoni che costano un po' meno del solito" in 2011.
+Tiravanija's work has been recognised with numerous awards and grants, including a Gordon Matta Clark Foundation Award, the Louis Comfort Tiffany Foundation Biennial Competition Award (1993), a National Endowment for the Arts Visual Artist Fellowship (1994), the Benesse Prize from the Naoshima Contemporary Art Museum in Japan, the Lucelia Artist Award from the Smithsonian American Art Museum (2003), and the Hugo Boss Prize from the Solomon R. Guggenheim Museum in New York (2004).
+In 2011, Stefano Pasquini dedicated a song to him on the CD Canzoni che costano un po' meno del solito.